March 25, 2023

 Another common sign of tooth decay is pain or sensitivity when eating sweet foods or drinking sugary drinks such as soda or juice.
 You might also experience discomfort when consuming hot or cold beverages.
 These signs aren’t usually present until tooth decay is more advanced.

 An unpleasant taste in your mouth can indicate tooth decay.
 This is noticed most often when decay is leaking under an old crown or filling.
-If you experience recurring bad breath even after brushing and flossing regularly, this could be caused by bacteria leaking from decay underneath old fillings and crowns.
+If you experience recurring bad breath even after brushing and flossing regularly, this could be caused by bacteria leaking from decay underneath old fillings and dental crowns.

 Gums surrounding an infected tooth may appear red, swollen, and inflamed, which occurs due to bacterial infection in the gingiva.
 This sign usually doesn’t occur until the later stages of tooth decay.